Joe Szakacs

 Joseph Karl Szakacs (/'sɒkɑːtʃ/ "SOCK-arch") is an Australian politician and trade unionist.
-He is a Labor Party member of the South Australian Legislative Assembly, representing the electoral district of Cheltenham since the 2019 Cheltenham by-election.
+He is a Labor Party member of the South Australian House of Assembly, representing the electoral district of Cheltenham since the 2019 by-election.

-Szakacs has served as the Minister for Police, Emergency Services and Correctional Services in the Malinauskas ministry since March 2022.
+Szakacs has served as the Minister for Infrastructure and Transport in the second Malinauskas ministry since March 2026.

 Early life and education

 Joseph Karl Szakacs was born in Adelaide to a Hungarian father and Australian mother.
 He attended St Michael's College, Adelaide.
 In his teens, Szakacs was a competitive swimmer, holding the state 50m freestyle title and representing Australia at the 2002–03 FINA Swimming World Cup.
 He won swimming scholarships to the South Australian Institute of Sport and the University of Missouri, then returned to Australia to study law at Flinders University.

 Career

 Early career

 Introduced to the trade union movement by his father, a waterside worker in Port Adelaide, Szakacs worked as a volunteer lawyer at the Young Workers Legal Service, then as an industrial officer with the Australian Manufacturing Workers Union and later the United Firefighters Union South Australia.
 In October 2013, he was elected as state secretary of SA Unions.